 The Last Days of the Samnites

 Pietrabbondante rose up in size and stature among the Samnites during the series of wars with Rome.
 Experts believe the site reflects their ethnic and cultural resilience and ongoing fight.
 Although their architecture and building plans may have included Hellenistic and Roman styles, some scholars caution us not to believe that the Samnites wanted to become Roman or that they were in any way giving up their ethnic identity.
-In fact, there is a preponderance of evidence that suggests otherwise.
+In fact, there is a preponderance of the evidence that suggests otherwise.
 Ultimately, the site was a sacred place for Samnites to find religious and political fellowship, to boost military morale, to worship together, to celebrate various festivities, and to appeal to and thank the gods and goddesses.